 - You must not use the vehicle on an unsealed road unless it is a four wheel drive (4WD) vehicle.

 - You must not use the vehicle "off road" (e.g. on a fire trail, beach, dirt track, grassed area or to cross streams, rivers or any other body of water), unless your Rental Agreement specifically authorises you to do so.

 - You must not, unless we authorise you to do so, use or drive the vehicle:

-- into or out of the Northern Territory, Western Australia or Tasmania;
+- into or out of the Northern Territory, Western Australia, Weipa (Queensland) or Tasmania; or

-- in the Northern Territory, outside any town or city limits between dusk and dawn;
+- in the Northern Territory, outside any town or city limits between sunset and sunrise; or

 - in any other prohibited area of use as specified in your Rental Agreement.

-- You must not drive in an area where snow chains are required unless you have purchased Snowpak Coverage.
+- You must not drive in an area where snow chains are required unless you have purchased Snow Cover.